-DDK rate measures how quickly a person can accurately repeat a series of rapid, alternating phonetic sounds.
-These sounds, called tokens, are designed to test different parts of the mouth, tongue, and soft palate in the back of the throat.
-The tokens contain one, two, or three syllables.
-For example, “puh,” or “puh-tuh,” or “puh-tuh-kuh.”
+The DDK rate measures how quickly you can accurately repeat a series of rapid, alternating sounds called “tokens.”
+They’re designed to test how well you can make sounds with different parts of your mouth, tongue, and soft palate.
+The tokens contain one, two, or three syllables, such as:

-The DDK rate measures repetitions of sounds within a designated amount of time.
-For example, the results of the test will show how many seconds it takes the patient to repeat a token 10 times.
+The DDK rate is a measure of the repetitions of sounds within a designated amount of time.
+For example, your test results will show how many seconds it takes you to repeat a token 10 times.

-There are established DDK-rate norms for each year of age through childhood.
-There are also norms for adults with various underlying conditions.
-An index of comparative norms has been perfected by clinical trials since the DDK rate was introduced in 1972.
+Established DDK-rate norms exist for each year of age throughout childhood.
+Norms for adults with various underlying conditions also exist.
+Experts have developed an index of comparative norms through clinical trials.
 The process of perfecting the index continues today.

-- neurological events, such stroke or brain injury
+- neurological disorders, such as a stroke or brain injury

 - neurological diseases, such as cerebral palsy or muscular dystrophy

 - head, neck, or mouth cancer